Frequently Asked Questions

 claim to be merely Biblical when the whole question is, What do the

-we believe that the system of theology generally referred to as Calvinism,
+we believe the system of theology generally referred to as "Calvinism" most accurately summarizes God's truth as presented in Scripture.
+J.I.
+Packer

 vision of God as the whole world's Maker and King.
 Calvinism is the